-Dr. Stephen Nagy is a senior associate professor in the Department of Politics and International Studies at the International Christian University.
+Dr. Stephen Nagy is a professor in the Department of Politics and International Studies at the International Christian University.
 Concurrently, he is a Research fellow at the Canadian Global Affairs Institute (CGAI) and a Visiting Fellow with the Japan Institute for International Affairs (JIIA).

 Previously he was selected as a Distinguished Fellow for the Asia Pacific Foundation from 2017–2020.
 Additionally, Dr. Nagy served as an assistant professor at the Department of Japanese Studies from December 2009 to January 2014.